cverluise/PatCit/README.md

 ## :new: Patent Contextual Citations dataset

 **What's in there?** We extract, parse and consolidate *in-text* "patent-to-NPL" and "patent-to-patent" citations from patents description.

-**Give it a try!** We just released the beta dataset.
-It includes the contextual NPL and patent   citations for 250k+ US patents.
+**Give it a try!** We just released the full US dataset.
+It includes the contextual NPL and patent   citations for all US patents.

+**Data quality.** Data quality is under review.
+Any comments is most welcome.
+At this point, we know that we matched more than 13 million contextual NPL citations with a DOI.
+Overall, we extracted more than 70 million contextal NPL citations.

+**License.** The dataset is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 ## Worldwide Patent-to-Science Citations dataset